COMP1010UNSW/pyhtml-enhanced/README.md

 </p>
 ```

-## TODOs
+## Known issues

-There are a couple of things I haven't done yet
+There are a couple of things I haven't gotten round to sorting out yet

-* [ ] Add default properties to more tags
+* [ ] Add default attributes to more tags
 * [ ] Some tags (eg `<pre>`, `<script>`) currently aren't properly implemented
       and escape their contents.